 In this article, we take a look at five of the most common health myths and examine the evidence behind them.

-The Centers for Disease Control and Prevention (CDC) are unambiguous in this matter, stating that “drinking enough water every day is good for overall health.”
+The Centers for Disease Control and Prevention (CDC) are unambiguous in this matter,

 The question is, how much water is “enough?”
 The CDC note that there are no guidelines on how much water we should be drinking daily.